|

 155. If a man betroth a girl to his

-son, and his son have intercourse with her, but the father afterward defile
+son, and his son have coitus with her, but the father afterward defile her, and

-156. If a man betroth a girl to his son, but his son has not known her,
+If a man betroth a girl to his son, but his son has not known her, and

 shall pay her half a gold mina, and compensate her for all that she brought out